dweath411/Python-Projects-Directory/README.md

 This time, we're giving the computer a choice of 3 random inputs, (R,P,S) and building a function to determine the next steps after user input.

+#5 - **Hangman**

+A game of hangman that utilizes random word choice.
+In this game, we'll use a separate python file of 5000 random English words to read in and play hangman with. `hangman_words.py`.
+We'll be using the `random` package again.

+The first step of this game is to get the computer to figure out a word for us to guess, from the list 5000 words.
+*However*, in this list of words, some of the words have dashes (like "black-and-white") or spaces between them - which means we can't use those to play hangman!
+So we'll have to find a way to bypass that, meaning we'll find valid words and use those only.

+Also, we'll import `string` for its alphabet.
+Of course, for hangman, you'll want some aspect of the game, meaning you don't get unlimited tries and visualizations!
+So that will be included in this script as well.